PrinuVinod/ayyiye-khaiye/routes/README.md

 # Routes
-This is the ROutes Folder that shows all the Routes.
+This is the Routes Folder that shows all the Routes.